Abu Abraham: Return to India

-He returned to India with his first wife (Sarojini, from Tamil Nadu, who he later divorced) and two daughters, Aysha and Janaki, in 1969 to work as the political cartoonist on the Indian Express until 1981.
+He returned to India with his first wife (Sarojini, from Tamil Nadu, who he later divorced) and two daughters, Ayisha and Janaki, in 1969 to work as the political cartoonist on the Indian Express until 1981.
 In 1970 he was given a special award by the British Film Institute for a short film based on Noah's Ark called No Arks.
 From 1972 until 1978, he was nominated a member of the Rajya Sabha, the upper house of the Indian Parliament.

 In 1975 Indian Emergency was declared and the freedom of the press was suspended, and Abu fell out of favour with Indira Gandhi.
 The direct result of this was the publication of the book Games of the Emergency in 1977, which contained the political articles and cartoons that he could not print during the Emergency.
 As well as illustrating other books, other collections of his cartoons were Abu on Bangladesh (1972), Private View (1974), and Arrivals and Departures (1983).
 He also edited the Penguin Book of Indian Cartoons (1988).

-The hallmark of Abu Abraham's cartoons was their merciless attack upon the corruption in politics.
-As a mark of the man, his cartoons were an assortment of simple lines that stood out for their directness of expression augmented by arresting punch lines that never missed the mark.

 From 1981, Abu worked as a freelancer, syndicating his work to several newspapers and commencing a new strip cartoon, Salt and Pepper.
 The crow and the elephant in this philosophical strip begin to take over from the political cartoons, according to his daughter Ayisha Abraham.
 In 1988 Abu moved back to Kerala.
 He died on 1 December 2002 and was survived by his British-born wife Psyche.
 His death was marked by a two-minute silence in the Rajya Sabha and he was cremated with full state honours.